 - ½ teaspoon Cinnamon

 - ½ teaspoon Nutmeg

 - Cook your bacon, let drain on a paper towel lined plate.
 Dice into ½ inch pieces.

 - Melt butter in a skillet and add apples.

 - Sauté apples in butter for about 7 minutes, or until slightly soften.

 - Mix cornstarch in water until dissolved then add to skillet.
+Stir to combine.

 - Add in brown sugar, cinnamon, and nutmeg.
 Stir well and simmer for about 2 minutes.

 - Stir in bacon bits/pieces.